13 Best National Parks in Canada You Need to Visit

 You’re going to want to take your time at this park — it’s a haven for outdoor enthusiasts with a surplus of hiking trails and panoramic views of the ocean.

+Best of all, crowds here are minimal so you can enjoy some quiet time getting lost in nature.
 Visit during the fall when the leaves are changing colors, mother nature will reward you with one of her finest works of art.

 Highlights include Cabot Trail, an incredibly breathtaking trail with scenery you’ll only find in Canada.